Choose the Footer Type

 Footer Social Widget Icon Background Color

-This option controls the background color of the social icons displayed in the footer social widget.
+This option controls the background color behind the social icons displayed in the footer social widget.

 Footer Social Widget Icon Color